MiquelNasarre/FourierS2/README.md

-# Fourier Series for Triangulizations of Star-Shaped Surfaces
+# Fourier Series for Triangulations of Star-Shaped Surfaces

 This is the main project showcasing the formulas found on my universities final project.
 It handles the formulas for the case in $L^2(\mathbb{S}^2)$, in particular for the case of triangulated surfaces.